-On 19 May 2009, the CNMC (Comisión Nacional de los Mercados y de la Competencia, the former Comisión del Mercado de las Telecomunicaciones) imposed a fine of €22.7 million on Cellnex (formerly, Abertis Telecom, S.A.U.) for an alleged abuse of dominant position in the market for transportation and broadcasting of TV signal in Spain, contrary to article 2 of the Law 15/2007, of 3 July on Competition ("LDC") and article 102 of the Treaty on the Functioning of the EU ("TFEU").
+On 19 May 2009, the CNMC imposed a fine of €22.7 million on Cellnex (at the time, Abertis Telecom, S.A.U.) for an alleged abuse of dominant position in the market for transportation and broadcasting of TV signal in Spain, contrary to article 2 of Spanish Act on Defense of Competition (Ley 15/2007, de 3 de julio, de Defensa de la Competencia, "LDC") and article 102 of the Treaty on the Functioning of the EU ("TFEU").
 In the opinion of the CNMC, the Issuer had allegedly abused its market power by (i) demanding substantial sums of money from its customers as a penalty for early termination of contracts; (ii) establishing contracts of excessive duration; and (iii) offering discounts if customers purchased more than one service.
 The decision also imposed on the Issuer a duty to grant certain customers of carrier support services (Sogecable, Telecinco and Net TV) the right to terminate certain contracts unilaterally and for whatever reason, by giving three months' prior notice.
 Such notice can be given both for a partial termination of any of the regional territories (placas regionales) or for the entire national territory.
 The Issuer requested the deferral of the payment of the fine until the Court ruled on the matter, a deferral that was granted on 10 January 2010.
 The Issuer also appealed the decision of the CNMC before the Spanish High Court (Audiencia Nacional) which on 16 February 2012 denied the appeal and upheld the decision on all grounds.
 The Issuer further appealed the decision of the Spanish High Court to the Supreme Court on 12 June 2012.
 The Supreme Court ruled on 23 April 2015 and partially granted the appeal and declared that the CNMC resolution regarding the calculation of the fine was not in accordance with law and ordered the CNMC to recalculate it.
-The decision issued by the CNMC recalculating the aforementioned amount ( $\in$ 18.7 million) was appealed against to the Spanish High Court on 29 September 2016.
-On 30 September 2017 the Group registered a provision amounting to $\in$ 16 million, in accordance with the advice of its legal advisors.
+On 29 September 2016 the CNMC issued a decision recalculating the aforementioned amount (€18.7 million), which was appealed to the Spanish High Court on 9 December 2016.
+As of 31 December 2018, the Group has a recorded provision for a total of 16 million, maintaining the one recorded as of 31 December 2017.
 The Spanish High Court has not yet issued a ruling on the matter.